good

 • Plenty of views and task features

-Asana offers all important views (list, board, timeline, and calendar) and advanced task features, like subtasks and dependencies.
+Asana supports the most important views (list, board, timeline, and calendar) as well as advanced task features, like subtasks and dependencies.

 • Versatile reports

-Thanks to its ready-made and user-defined real-time diagrams, you can easily transform project data into stunning visualizations and summaries.
+Thanks to its pre-made and customizable real-time diagrams, you can easily transform bland project data into impressive visualizations and summaries.

 • No premium plan for individuals